I’m talking to my editor on the phone, and he asks, “Will the Germany vs Belgium Pro league matches take place or is it the end of the Pro League?”

 Whether it was the Malaysian Hockey Federation’s decision to postpone the Sultan Azlan Shah Cup or Australia and New Zealand pulling out from travelling to Europe, everyone’s been supportive.

-For the time being, all federations can do is monitor the situation as it develops in and prepare for the possibility of a wider spread if it comes to that.
+For the time being, all federations can do isas it develops in and prepare for the possibility of a wider spread if it comes to that.

 Impact on the FIH Pro League 2020